About the Ponselle Collection at Peabody

 Most materials featured in this online exhibit are part of the Lester Dequaine collection on Rosa Ponselle, which was donated to the Arthur Friedheim Library in 2015 by the Lester Dequaine/Frank Chiarenza Foundation.
 The Rosa Ponselle digital collection contains scans of more than 1,400 items, including approximately 500 photographs of Rosa or Carmela Ponselle, 200 articles, and many advertisements, record jackets, postage stamps, and other ephemeral items.
 A finding aid to the collection is also available online.

-Selections from the Ponselle collection are on display at multiple sites within the Arthur Friedheim Library.
-Artifacts include props from Rosa Ponselle's operatic performances, a framed Columbia Records poster, representations of Ponselle in oil paintings and ceramic figurines, and her piano from Villa Pace.
-The exhibit will open to the public in January 2018.
-Additional materials from the Ponselle collection will be on display at the Evergreen Museum and Library of the Johns Hopkins University.
+Selections from the Ponselle collection are on display in the Arthur Friedheim Library.
+These include props from Rosa Ponselle's operatic performances, a framed Columbia Records poster, and representations of Ponselle in oil paintings.
+An exhibit of artifacts from the collection was open in the Friedheim Library from January 2018 to December 2019.
+Additional materials from the Ponselle collection are on display at the Evergreen Museum and Library of the Johns Hopkins University.

 This online exhibit, the digital collection, and the physical displays in the Arthur Friedheim Library were made possible through a generous financial contribution by the Lester Dequaine/Frank Chiarenza Foundation.